 Opportunity Knocks More Than Once…

-During the peak of the coronavirus epidemic back in March, Tencent’s share price again, crashed from HKD416 to HKD334 and we once again was presented with another chance to buy into Tencent… (This article was first published in Feb 2020 before the market crashed in March).
+During the peak of the coronavirus epidemic back in March, Tencent’s share price again, crashed from HKD416 to HKD334 and we were once again presented with another chance to buy into Tencent even if you’ve missed the boat in October 2018 (This article was first published in Feb 2020 before the market crashed in March).